How to Clean a Wood Cutting Board: Definite No-Nos

 A cutting board is a kitchen necessity.
 Whether it's plastic, glass, stone, or wood — cutting boards add functionality and aesthetic appeal to your kitchen.
+A wood board has different cleaning techniques than a plastic or epicurean one, so let's dive into the best way to clean a wood cutting board (as well as the things you definitely should not be doing!)

 The jury is still out on which type is the best cutting board for everyday use.
 However, the choice usually comes down to wood or plastic.
 Of the two, wood is often a safer choice.